Professor of Physics, UC San Diego, 2014 - present

 Associate Professor of Physics, Boston University 2010-2013

 Staff Scientist, Los Alamos National Laboratory 2001-2006

 Director’s Postdoctoral Fellow, Los Alamos National Laboratory 1999-2001

 PhD Applied Physics, Rice University 1998

-"I am interested in the optical and electronic properties of artificial and quantum based multifunctional materials.
-This includes metamaterials, plasmonics, transition metal oxides ranging from multiferroics to superconductors, and new materials such as graphene.
-We utilize time-resolved optical spectroscopy spanning from the far-infrared through the visible to explore the fundamental and technologically relevant properties of such materials.
+"I am interested in the optical and electronic properties of quantum materials.
+We utilize time-resolved optical spectroscopy spanning from the far-infrared through the visible to explore the fundamental properties of quantum materials with a view towards dynamics and control.
+I also have long-standing interests and metamaterials and plasmonics.
 Considerably more information can be found throughout this website.
-You can always contact me at firstname.lastname@example.org if you have questions about our research."
+You can always contact me at email@example.com if you have questions about our research."

 "My research interests involve studying the properties of various correlated electron materials with spectroscopic techniques at optical and THz frequencies.
 In particular, I am interested in using light to manipulate phases of matter, such as photoinduced metal-insulator or magnetic transitions.
 This is accomplished by standard optical excitation, or with high-field THz pulses generated by optical rectification in lithium niobate."